-Further, in order to deepen the understanding of the relationship between income and wealth inequality and progressivity, it may be convenient to review Fig. 5, where the levels of inequality are reported for each reformed economy evaluated in the progressivity grid $\tau = \{0.00, \dots, 0.50\}$.
+Further, in order to deepen the understanding of the relationship between income and wealth inequality and progressivity, it may be convenient to review Figure 5, where the levels of inequality are reported for each reformed economy evaluated in the progressivity grid $\tau = \{0.00, ..., 0.50\}$ .

-As expected in implementing this type of reforms, the Gini indexes and the incomeand wealth-top shares are continuously decreasing in progressivity, being this decrease more pronounced in the income case.
+As expected in implementing this type of reforms, the Gini indexes and the income- and wealth-top shares are continuously decreasing in progressivity, being this decrease more pronounced in the income case.
 In Panel A, looking at the relationship between measures of wealth inequality and income tax progressivity, one can see how the share of the top 1% households is the one that decreases the most in progressivity.
 Further, the share of the households censored at the wealth percentile group 95-99 decreases to a lesser extent than the top 1% one, and accordingly, the share of the households censored at the percentile group 90-95 decreases to a lesser extent than the share of the percentile group 95-99.
 These share variations coincide with what one could expect in advance.
 However, when looking at the relationship between measures of income inequality and income tax progressivity in Panel B, it can be seen how the pattern observed in the wealth-top shares is not followed in the case of income-top households.
+Surprisingly, the top 1% households of the income distribution experience an income share decrease in progressivity which is less accentuated than that faced by households populating the income distribution between the 90th and the 95th percentiles.